Drawing Animation Engine

 Object Detection and Masking (Segmentation)

 First, the AI runs a "Segmentation Model."
-It separates the character from the white paper background, distinguishing between character lines and accidental smudges or shadows.
-It creates a "Binary Mask"—a clear silhouette of your drawing.
+The Cut: It separates the character from the white paper background.
+It has to distinguish between the character lines and accidental smudges or shadows.
+The Mask: It creates a "Binary Mask"—a clear silhouette of your drawing.

 01